Winstedt Way™

 Collaboration lies at the heart of our inclusive and bespoke education for each student at Winstedt.
 At Winstedt, your child has a dedicated team of educators, support specialists, psychologists, counselors, and therapists involved in all aspects of the school day.
 This integrated team approach ensures that your child’s unique educational needs are met and woven throughout the school day.
 Read more to better understand what learning support looks like at Winstedt and the “Winstedt Way™”.

-With a maximum class size of 15 students to 2 qualified teachers, Winstedt provides the level of attention your child needs to shine in the classroom, rather than getting lost in the crowd.
+With a low educator-to-student ratio of 1:4, Winstedt provides the level of attention your child needs to shine in the classroom, rather than getting lost in the crowd.

 Initial assessments of each student are conducted, and tailored learning goals based on the individual needs and abilities are developed with ongoing re-evaluation throughout the school year.